-New pattern-oriented algorithms (AP), which are shown to be efficient, make use of this distinction and of the canonical ordering(s) induced renaming operations in respective subproblems. addition, In FBDDs constructed by AP are near-to-minimal with respect to all other possible variable orderings.
-The first result answers the P=NP question positively while the second answers the open question whether there are constant approximation algorithms for MinFBDD problem positive as well.
-Finally, the positive answer of this second problem entails a practical result showing that it is always possible for compactly expressed Boolean functions As per the introduction, the work presented in this paper is inspired by ideas originating from ancient Muslim scientists who effectively built their theoretical and practical insights to serve humanity.
+New pattern-oriented algorithms (AP), which are shown to be efficient, make use of this distinction and of the canonical ordering(s) induced bv renaming operations in respective subproblems. addition, In FBDDs constructed by AP are near-to-minimal with respect to all other possible variable orderings.
+The first result answers the P=NP question positively while the second answers the open question whether there are constant approximation algorithms for the MinFBDD problem positive as well.

+Finally, the positive answer of this second problem entails a practical result showing that it is always possible for compactly expressed Boolean functions to construct near-to-minimal FBDDs with polynomial number of nodes.

+As per the introduction, the work presented in this paper is inspired by ideas originating from ancient Muslim scientists who effectively built their theoretical and practical insights to serve humanity.